alanreidt/range-slider-component/README.md

 <p>Adapter module is used, as a wrapper around <code>sliderModel</code>.
 It localizes calls to the Model, allowing to have all dependent code in one place.</p>

 <p>Though, presence of Adapter is optional, it gives a way to freely modify <code>sliderModel</code> and even replace it altogether, if current business logic solution don't satisfy your requirements.</p>

+### sliderUI
+<p>This module is responsible for display of current slider state and handling of user actions.
+It only translates position of occured events into the slider value.
+All futher work (as validation of that value and correction of correlated options) is handled by sliderModel.</p>

+<p>As you see, sliderUI performs View and Controller functionality.
+The objective for this is that it's not logical to divide this modules from functional decomposition standpoint in this concrete component — handle don't have any value outside of the slider.</p>